daviskoh/codestars/prework.md

 What is a segmentation fault?

 Segmentation fault is an error that occurs when attempting to access memory in a way that is not permitted by the OS.
 A common cause is dereferencing (access the value specified by the memory address) a null pointer aka trying to access something that does not exist thus throwing the error.
+Exceptions thrown from segemenation faults are a necessary security feature given that C grants quite a bit of control to system memory.

 Describe what a memory leak is.
 How can we avoid them?